uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 - state.apply:
   - packages.pkginstall
   - packages.profileupdate
+  - channels.disablelocalrepos
+  - channels
+  - hardware.profileupdate
+  - ...
 - test.ping
 - pillar.get
+- mgractionchains.resume
  ```

 This patch will allow us to cherry-pick the actions (and hence the corresponding Salt states) that Uyuni/SUSE Manager is allowed to run on CaaS Platform nodes.
 The minion will always be in the blackout and the Salt formula to disable the blackout will only be used for troubleshooting.

 The patch can be upstreamed to Salt.

+Note that an user can also issue any forbidden package upgrade by calling `state.apply packages.pkginstall`.
+But `packages.pkginstall` is an Uyuni/SUSE Manager internal state file, it should not be used by users.

 NOTE: every action issued by the user that is a forbidden action will still be scheduled and subsequently fail when picked up by Salt.